liamheng/Annotation-free-Fundus-Image-Enhancement/README.md

 # A Generic Fundus Image Enhancement Network Boosted by Frequency Self-supervised Representation Learning

-We propose a generic fundus image enhancement network (GFE-Net) to solute any image degradation without supervised data.
+We propose a generic fundus image enhancement network (GFE-Net) to solve any image degradation without supervised data.

 # Prerequisites